fanama/Go-React/README.md

 # Go-API-WEB-SERVER

-this is a go API server
+this is a go API server with a React frontend